-As endometriosis is caused by the deposits of the womb lining in and around pelvic organs, whenever women with the condition have a period, the womb lining in the endometriosis also bleeds; but, unlike period blood which comes out per vagina, the blood within the endometriosis has nowhere to go.
+As endometriosis is caused by the deposits of the womb lining in and around the pelvic organs.
+Whenever women with the condition have a period, the womb lining in the endometriosis also bleeds but, unlike period blood, which comes out per vagina, the blood within the endometriosis has nowhere to go.
 This results in chronic inflammation and damage including scarring to the surrounding tissues and organs.

 How can it be treated and can it return?

-For advanced endometriosis, or, large ovarian cysts (endometrioma), or, infertility, it is best to consider surgery.
-The aim of surgery is to completely excise/burn the endometriosis followed by use of the pill/Mirena to prevent early recurrence.
+For advanced endometriosis, large ovarian cysts (endometrioma) or infertility it is best to consider surgery.
+The aim of surgery is to completely burn the endometriosis followed by the use of the pill/Mirena to prevent an early recurrence.

 Women with infertility should try for children soon after as pregnancy and breastfeeding are natural suppressive treatments for endometriosis.